Pages

 in SAQL, case when 'Data.Name' is null then "No" else "Yes" end

-2. equal in comparison
+2. operand in comparison

-use = instead of ==
+in the recipe, equal, use = instead of ==

-3. instr() to replace index_of()
+4. instr() to replace index_of()

 Syntax: instr(field, searchString, [position, [occurrence]])